 She became a part of our family when I was pregnant with my first son, JC.
 After all three sons had been born and big enough to be turned over to younger apprentices, she left for a few years to tend to her farm which she bought with her savings.

-She came back as promised and has no plans of leaving again.
+She came back as promised and has no plans of leaving again, or at all.

 Since she is at home 24/7, my children consult her more than they consult their own mother.
 Ah, but I digress.
 Let me continue . . .

 "Yes, Ate Vi, Paul Salas and I are together in one episode," I replied for the nth time.
 She knows the eight-year-old child star very well; she knows every TV star very well.

 "Yes, Ate Vi, I met him at GMA 7 at dawn.
 Then together we rode a van for three hours to Binangonan, Rizal, then another hour on a motor boat to Talim Island.
 We came back together on the same boat and the same van.”